Our Upcoming Events

-Download the Construction and Demolition Ordinance - Keeping 96,000 tons construction debris out of landfills takes some effort and you are part of the ongoing efforts to raise that number.
-For program details, forms and information on salvage and recycling facilities in the region, visit the Construction & Demolition page.
+Download the Construction and Demolition Ordinance—Keeping 96,000 tons construction debris out of landfills takes some effort and you are part of the ongoing efforts to raise that number.
+Get more information on the Construction & Demolition Recycling page.

 Reports & Documents